Houston Spinal Cord Injury Lawyer

 - Paraplegia – Caused by an injury to the spinal cord below the neck and results in the loss of sensation and bodily movement in the legs.

 Besides the loss of sensation and movement in the extremities, spinal cord victims may also lose the control of body functions such as the bladder, bowels, breathing, and in men, sexual function.
-Involuntary functions such as the ability to regulate blood pressure and body temperature are often effected.
+Involuntary functions such as the ability to regulate blood pressure and body temperature are often affected.

 What is a Spinal Cord Injury?